arcium-hq/agave/CONTRIBUTING.md

   installed, it will be updated automatically when you update the compiler with `rustup`.

-* All Rust code is linted with Clippy.
+* All Rust code is linked with Clippy.
 If you'd prefer to ignore its advice, do so explicitly:

   ```rust